Client Affairs Service privacy notice

-When an individual lacks capacity to manage their own finances and have no other person/relative suitable or willing/able to do this for them, the Court of Protection may appoint Hampshire County Council as a local authority deputy of last resort for that individual.
-Hampshire County Council’s Client Affairs Service collects information on the individual in order to provide them with a financial management service.
+Where an individual lacks capacity to manage their property and financial affairs and has no suitable, willing or able person to do this for them, the Court of Protection may appoint Hampshire County Council as a Local Authority Deputy of last resort.
+Hampshire County Council’s Client Affairs Service collects and uses information regarding the individual in order to provide them with a property and financial management service.

-We will use the personal information in order to manage the individual’s financial affairs.
-The legal basis for our use of this information is GDPR Article 6 e - in the exercise of official authority under the Mental Capacity Act 2005 and Article 9 h provision of health or social care.
+We will use the personal information in order to manage the individual’s property and financial affairs.
+The legal basis for our use of this information is GDPR Article 6-e in the exercise of official authority under the Mental Capacity Act 2005 and Article 9-h provision of health or social care.

 We may share the personal information with:

-We may share the information with third party processors in order to provide a service to you, including CASPAR Cloud.
+We may share the information with third party processors in order to provide a service to the individual, including CasparGOV.

-We will keep the personal information for seven years after Hampshire County Council’s involvement with the person ceases.
+We will retain the personal information for seven years after Hampshire County Council’s involvement with the individual ceases.

-We are data processors for data relating to individuals where Southampton City Council, West Hampshire Clinical Commissioning Group and Island of Guernsey have requested Hampshire County County Client Affairs Service to be appointed local authority deputies.
+We are data processors for data relating to individuals where Southampton City Council, NHS Hampshire, Southampton and Isle of Wight Clinical Commissioning Group, and Island of Guernsey have requested Hampshire County Council to be appointed Local Authority Deputy.

 The above information is the specific privacy notice for this service.
 For more information about your rights in relation to your personal data, see the County Council’s general privacy notice.